This article explains the issues and the law you should have in mind when you consider negotiating a sub-lease for your

 The sublessor may decide to ask the new subtenant for a security deposit.
-If he has already lodged one with the head landlord, his obtaining one from the new subtenant in the same sum is a neat way to make sure he is covered for any liability under his own deposit agreement.
+If the sublessor has already lodged one with the head landlord, their obtaining one from the new subtenant in the same sum is a neat way to make sure they are covered for any liability under their own deposit agreement.

 But before you cancel a lease and draw a new one, consider stamp duty and registration costs.
 Both are payable on new leases and on subleases.
 The total cost will probably be the same on either route, but we advise you to do the calculations both ways, just in case the new lease route involves heavier payments.